 Symptoms / Prevention

-Stroke is the third leading cause of death and the number one cause of adult disability in the United States.
+Stroke is the fourth leading cause of death and the number one cause of adult disability in the United States.
 While 795,000 Americans will have a stroke this year, nearly 80 percent of strokes are preventable.
 Brain cells lacking the proper amount of blood flow begin to die within minutes.
 It takes only 12 minutes for a pea-sized area of brain to die from the onset of a stroke.
 Treatment is available.
 DO NOT WAIT.

 A stroke or brain attack occurs when there is a sudden interruption of blood supply to the brain.
 When this happens, the part of the brain that does not receive the flow of blood with the oxygen and nutrients it needs starts to die.
 Stroke is also called a brain attack because of its sudden onset.
 Like a heart attack, brain attack requires emergency response and treatment.